Sparkx120/fractal-js/README.md

 #Mandelbrot-JS v0.1.5
 A Mandelbrot Explorer written in Javascript (es2015) and HTML5 Canvas.
 It has been tested on Edge, Chrome, and Firefox.
-(Note firefox only works with the the closure compiled version)
+(Note: firefox only works with the the closure compiled version)(Note: Edge currently renders the fastest)

 ![Mandelbrot-JS Screenshot](https://raw.githubusercontent.com/Sparkx120/mandelbrot-js/master/screenshot.png)